 A previous observation of Enceladus taken while the moon was in a distant stage of its orbit relative to Saturn had noted a threefold increase in the number of dust particles expelled by the tiger stripes.
 Astronomers reasoned that, upon further observation of this orbital stage, there would be a commensurate increase in the levels of water vapor.

 The results of the UVIS analysis failed to support the theory, instead displaying only a 20 percent increase in the volume of water vapor in the plumes.
 Data from the instrument also displayed an alteration in the amount of material contributed to the jet from the individual vents.
 One vent in particular known as Baghdad I saw its overall contribution rise from 2 percent to 8 percent of the total jet.

-It had initially been theorized that the tidal forces were causing a unified variation in activity over the entirety of the tiger stripes.
+It had initially been theorized that the tidal forces were causing a unified variation inactivity over the entirety of the tiger stripes.
 Instead it appears that some vents, such as Baghdad I, are contributing far more than others, and that it is this variation is somehow responsible for the inconsistency in the dust particle/water vapor ratio.

-Computer modelling by theorists will be required to explain Enceladus' latest mystery.
+Computer modeling by theorists will be required to explain Enceladus' latest mystery.
 Whilst it may seem like a step back in terms of our understanding of the enigmatic moon, it is actually quite the opposite.
 Any new phenomena discovered in relation to the jets provides a fresh set of constraints that must be taken into account when a new model explaining the cryovolcanism is proposed, and could even be used to question existing theories.

 The true nature of Enceladus' subsurface ocean will in all likelihood not be known until we can directly probe its expanse.
 The concept for such a mission is being given consideration under phase 1 of NASA's NIAC Program.